gndy/GSoC2014/proposal.md

 -------------------------------

 ### Ideas for the Project

-- Description of the project
 JSBML uses the concept of abstract syntax trees to work with mathematical expressions.
 At the moment, all different kinds of formulas are implemented in one complex class,ASTNode.It has a nested enumeration with 64 different types and many methods to deal with these types.This is not very efficient and straightforward.For example,every time compiling a ASTNode to ASTNodeValue,it will go through a long period case jugement(64 in the worst situation).As konwn,in cpu's perspect,a lot of jumps are very time consuming.So it is necessary to redesign this complex class.

-- Timeline
+### Timeline

 #### Week1(5.19-5.25)
 - Set up code repos and blog
 - Download JSBML source code and import to Eclipse
 - Read SBML papers and JSBML source code to get deeper understanding

 #### Week2(5.26-6.1)
-    - Redesign ASTNode as a abstract class and implement some common methods
+- Modify the ASTNode to a facade
 - Classify all the 64 types into 6 group:number,operator,name of identifier,constant,basic function and logical and relational function
 - Design 6 abstract classes for these groups
 - Implement the common methods within each group

 #### Week3 (6.2-6.8)
+- Design  classes representing numbers:REAL,INTEGER.
+- Design classes representing constants:PI,E,TRUE,FALSE,AVOGADRO and REAL_E.
+- Test with ASTNode class

+#### Week4 (6.9-6.15)
+- Design classes representing operators
+- Including POWER,PLUS,MINUS,TIMES,DIVIDE,RATIONAL,NAME_TIME and FUNCTION_DELAY.
+- Test with ASTNode class

+#### Week5 (6.16-6.22)
+- Design classes representing names of identifiers:PARAMETERS, FUNCTIONS, SPECIES etc.
+- Test with ASTNode class

+#### Week6(6.23-6.29)
+- Design classes representing logical and relational functions
+- Logical: AND,OR,NOT,XOR
+- Relational:EQ,NEQ,GEQ,LEQ,LT,GT
+- Test with ASTNode class

+#### Week7-Week9 (6.30-7.20)
+- Design classes representing basic-functions
+- 36 functions in total
+- Test with ASTNode class

+#### Week10-Week11 (7.21-8.3)
+- Integrate all the classes
+- Overall test and debug

+#### Week12-Week13 (8.4-8.18)
+- cleanup existing code,complete the comments
+- Write documentation and tutorial for this package
-    -
+- Submit everything to Google